richard-kelly/component-action-rl/README.md

 * **inference_only_epsilon**: amount of random actions while in inference only mode (float - between 0 and 1)
 * **inference_only_episodes**: number of episodes to do in inference only mode (int)

+Player settings:
 * **use_scripted_bot**: one of 'noop', 'random', 'attack_weakest', 'attack_weakest_nearest', or '' to not use a scripted bot (string)

+Training settings:
 * **model_dir**: location to save/load model for current run (string)
 * **model_checkpoint_frequency**: trining step interval for saving model; note model is always saved on last step of training (int)
 * **model_checkpoint_max**: number of checkpoints to keep (int)
 * **model_checkpoint_every_n_hours**: can save every n hours instead (int)
 * **max_steps**: number of steps per run; 0 for no limit (int)
 * **max_episodes**: number of episodes per run; 0 for no limit (int)
 * **step_penalty**: positive number here is subtracted from step rewards at each step (float)
 * **episode_extra_win_reward**: additional reward for winning an episode (float)

+Learning rate settings:
 * **learning_rate**: starting learning rate; Adam optimizer is hard-coded currently (float)
 * **learning_rate_decay_method**: 'polynomial' or 'exponential' to decay the learning rate; setting to anything else turns this feature off; doesn't really make sense for Adam (string)
 * **learning_rate_decay_steps**: number of steps to decay lr over (int)
 * **learning_rate_decay_param**: parameter for decay (float)

+DQN options and some RL and network settings:
 * **double_DQN**: whether to use Double DQN (boolean)
 * **dueling_network**: whether to use dueling network (boolean)
 * **bootstrapping_steps**: n-step bootstrapping (int)